refuge182.com

 Marlea Louviere

-Marlea is currently working on her Master’s in Arts in Marriage and Family Counseling at the New Orleans Baptist Theological Seminary in New Orleans, and she is interning at The Refuge 18-2.
+Marlea is a Provisionally Licensed Professional Counselor working towards her LPC.
+She received her Master’s in Arts in Marriage and Family Counseling at the New Orleans Baptist Theological Seminary in New Orleans in 2022.
 In 2019, Marlea completed one year of graduate studies at Loyola University, focusing on child and family therapy.
 She loves working with children, adolescents, and families who have experienced trauma, loss, and/or other transitional hardships.
 She believes it is an honor to be invited into another individual's story.
 She has a Bachelor of Science in Child and Family Studies from Louisiana State University (2018).

-She is learning and gaining experience using Story-Informed Trauma Therapy and Acceptance Commitment Therapy, and is currently receiving training in Trust-Based Relational Intervention (TBRI).
+She is learning and gaining experience using Story-Informed Trauma Therapy and Acceptance Commitment Therapy, and has received training in Trust-Based Relational Intervention (TBRI).

 If you would like to contact Marlea for counseling, email her at External link opens in new tab or windowMarlea@refuge182.com.